JChirinos3201/BigToe/README.md

 ---
 ### How to Run
+1. If you do not have python3, install python3.6 by typing `sudo apt-get install python3.6`
-1. Clone the repo
+2. Clone the repo
-2. Install necessary plugins with: `pip install -r requirements.txt`
+3. Install necessary plugins with: `pip install -r requirements.txt`
-3. Run `python __init__.py` to run the app on your localhost.
+4. Run `python __init__.py` to run the app on your localhost.